 The chart below breaks down all 30 major-league teams' bullpens in terms of relievers' proximity to the closer role, not their overall fantasy value.
 Teams are listed in alphabetical order.

-"Closer" is either that team's officially designated closer, or the pitcher most likely to get the team's next save chance.
-"Next in line" is the pitcher next-most likely to take over if something happens to the closer, or the one who might get any save chances on the closer's nights off.
-"Stealth" is a dark-horse candidate for saves, for those digging deep.
+"CLOSER" is either that team's officially designated closer, or the pitcher most likely to get the team's next save chance.
+"NEXT UP" is the pitcher next-most likely to take over if something happens to the closer, or the one who might get any save chances on the closer's nights off.
+"SLEEPER" is a dark-horse candidate for saves, for those digging deep.
 These pitchers typically don't pose an imminent threat to the closer's job security, but might, given time.
-"Looming" is a pitcher who has his sights set on the closer role but whose circumstances might currently prevent him from doing so.
-Generally speaking, usual closers who are on hurt and/or on the disabled list (designated as "Inj." or "DL"), bereavement list ("BL") or restricted list ("RL"), closer-worthy pitchers currently working out of the rotation, specialists (especially lefties) or "next in line" options presently in the minors fit the description.
+"SETUP" is a setup man who, while an option for a save chance on the closer's night off, isn't traditionally regarded as a natural next-man-up.
+"FUTURE" is a closer prospect for that particular team, currently working in the minors.
+"LOOMING" is a pitcher who would be that team's closer, if circumstances (such as an injury, designated as "Inj.," or suspension) weren't currently preventing it.